Have you ever had one of those moments which changed your life forever? A seemingly small moment in time, yet with mind-blowing ripple effects?

 Rewind a touch.

 I graduated as a physiotherapist in 2001.
 I wasn’t sure about becoming a physiotherapist and even throughout my four years of study didn’t love it.
 However, I graduated and began my path working as a physiotherapist.
-After about a year and a half, I found a part-time job working in community health with children.
-I needed more to do (of course) and so began searching for other options to fill up my week.
+After about a year and a half, I found a part-time job working in community health with children but I needed more to do (of course) and so began searching for other options to fill up my week.

 Back to the suggestion.